bergerkyle/pokemon-mythic/README.md

 - [x] Create a wander in grass movement type for overworld encounters.
 [Found here](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/Create-Wander-in-Grass-Movement-Type).
 - [x] Create a way to start a wild encounter based on an overworld mon object event, without having to specify the species in a script.
 - [x] Create a way to specify the species of an overworld mon object event from a list of species.
-- [x] Create a way to specify the species of an overworld mon object event from map wild encounter headers.
+- [x] Create a way to specify the species of an overworld mon object event from map wild encounter tables.

 ### Example - Petalburg Good Rod Encounters
 ![](https://github.com/HashtagMarky/pokeemerald/blob/ikigai/ow-encounters/ikiagi_ow_encounters.gif)